George Reginald Geary: Federal politics

 In 1925 he was elected as a member of parliament as a Conservative from the riding Toronto South and remained an MP until 1935.
 In 1935 he briefly served as the Minister of Justice in the Cabinet of R.B.
 Bennett and accordingly became a member of the Queen's Privy Council for Canada.
 He and the Bennett government were defeated in the 1935 federal election.
 Geary attempted to regain a seat in the 1940 federal election but was defeated by Arthur Roebuck.

 Legacy

 He died in Toronto on April 30, 1954, aged 80.
-He was buried in the St. James Cemetery in Toronto, Ontario.
+He was buried in the St. James Cemetery.
 In 1990, his former residence was declared a historic site by the province, naming the home "Geary House".

 In 1912 Geary was the namesake for a tugboat, built for the city of Toronto, named the G. R. Geary.